GorlikItsMe/local-whisper/README.md

 ## Notes

 - This API is for local or trusted use only.
 The multipart parser is minimal and not hardened for public internet exposure.
 - The default model is `small`.
-You can change this in `api_server.py` if you want to use a different Whisper model.
+You can change this in `docker-compose.yml` using `MODEL` environment variable if you want to use a different Whisper model.
+- The default language is `en`.
+You can change this in `docker-compose.yml` using `LANGUAGE` environment variable if you want to use a different language.

 ---